 Coronavirus - family permit and visa applications

-Your application is still valid if your appointment has been cancelled or you can’t book one.
+Your application is still valid if you can’t book an appointment or your appointment has been cancelled.
 You’ll be told what to do next if your appointment was cancelled.

 If you’re in the UK and your visa expires between 24 January and 31 July 2020, you must contact the Home Office.

 Documents you’ll need to include

 You’ll need to include documents that support your application when you send it off.
 The online form will give you guidance on what to include, but here are some things to keep in mind.

 If your documents aren’t in English or Welsh, you’ll need to provide certified English translations of your documents with the originals.
 Each translation has to include:

 confirmation from the translator that it’s an accurate translation of the original